Skip to contents

 keep_xml

-a boolean if the compiled XML should be kept, used for debugging purpose.
+a boolean if the compiled XML should be kept, used for debugging purposes.

 Value